influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/introduction/installation.md

 {{% tab-content %}}
   For instructions on how to install the RPM package from a file, please see the [downloads page](https://influxdata.com/downloads/).

-  RedHat and CentOS users can install the latest stable version of Telegraf using the `yum` package manager:
+  **RedHat and CentOS:** Install the latest stable version of Telegraf using the `yum` package manager:

   ```bash
   cat <<EOF | sudo tee /etc/yum.repos.d/influxdb.repo